 The foolproof seat letters

-If you have a pass, reserve the exact seat letter when you book.
-With a JR Pass you can make free seat reservations at any JR ticket office or machine.
+Reserve the exact seat letter when you book.
+With a JR Pass you can make free seat reservations at any JR ticket office or machine, but note that Nozomi services require a paid supplement for pass holders; Hikari and Kodama do not.

 Timing cues that work